Life on the world's most remote island.

 Empty

-To mark the start of summer (mid-December), the entire island gathers for a sheep shearing ceremony.
-Both children and the elderly participate in farming, with only those of working age allowed to work for pay.
+To mark the start of summer (mid-December), the entire island community gathers for a sheep shearing ceremony.
+Both children and the elderly participate in farming, with only those of working age allowed to do paid work.
 The number of livestock is also strictly controlled.
-Each family is allowed to keep only two cows to preserve the grasslands, to avoid accumulation of personal wealth, and to prevent wealth disparities between families.
-No outsider can buy or sell land here unless the whole village agrees to put it up for sale.
+Each family is only allowed to keep two cows to preserve the grassy hillsides, prevent the accumulation of personal wealth, and avoid creating a wealth gap between families.
+No outsider can buy or sell land here unless the entire village agrees to put it up for sale.

 Một ngôi nhà Tristan truyền thống, sử dụng đá núi lửa mềm từ một mỏ đá địa phương làm vật liệu xây dựng chống gió và lạnh New Zealand.
 Kiểu nhà này có ở Tristan từ thế kỷ 19.

-A traditional Tristan house, using soft volcanic rock from a local quarry as a building material to protect against New Zealand's cold and wind.
-This style of house has been in Tristan since the 19th century.
+A traditional Tristan house, using soft volcanic stone from a local quarry as a building material to withstand New Zealand's wind and cold.
+This type of house has been in Tristan since the 19th century.

-With a humid, temperate climate and an average of 15-17 days of rainfall a month, the island is home to a variety of flora and fauna found nowhere else in the world, such as elephant seals and yellow-nosed albatrosses.
-Several species of seabirds live on the island, which also provide meat and eggs for the inhabitants.
+With its humid, temperate climate and average rainfall of 15-17 days a month, the island is home to a variety of flora and fauna found nowhere else in the world, such as elephant seals and yellow-nosed albatrosses.
+Several species of seabirds that live on the island also provide meat and eggs for the inhabitants.

 Loài hải âu mũi vàng của Đại Tây Dương sinh sản rất nhiều trên đảo Tristan

-Atlantic yellow-nosed albatrosses breed in abundance on the island of Tristan.
+The Atlantic albatrosses breed in large numbers on the island of Tristan.

-There are no formal tourist activities on the island.
-However, many people come to experience the remote life.
-Visitors can go hiking, see animals such as penguins on nearby uninhabited islands or chat with and learn about the lives of the locals.
+There are no official tourist activities on the island.
+However, many people come to experience the secluded life.
+Visitors can go hiking, observe animals such as penguins on nearby uninhabited islands, or chat with and learn about the lives of the local people.
 To get to the island, visitors need to register on the local website.
-There are no hotels on the island, visitors stay in self-catering or homestays.
+There are no hotels on the island; visitors stay in self-catering accommodations or homestays.
 The British pound is the only currency in circulation here.

 Đi bộ ở đây là một trải nghiệm tuyệt vời với những người yêu thích thiên nhiên hoang dã

-Hiking here is a great experience for those who love wild nature.
+Hiking here is a wonderful experience for nature lovers.

-For visitors, Tristan has very little to offer.
-A tourism brochure lists activities on the island as: golf (a challenging experience with obstacles such as chicken coops and hurricane-force winds) and a full-day hike to the summit of Queen Mary volcano (also the island's highest point), which is often hidden in clouds.
+For visitors, Tristan offers very few recreational activities.
+One travel guide listed activities visitors can participate in on the island including: playing golf (a challenging experience with obstacles such as chicken coops and strong winds) and a full-day hike to the summit of Queen Mary volcano (also the highest point on the island), which is often obscured by clouds.

 Những chú chó chăn cừu còn là trợ thủ của người đàn ông khi họ thi đấu trong Ngày Raving, một ngày truyền thống được tổ chức hàng năm với mong muốn xua đuổi nạn chuột phá ruộng khoai tây.

-The sheepdogs also assisted the men when they competed in Raving Day, an annual tradition held to ward off rats from destroying potato fields.
+Sheepdogs also assist men in competing during Raving Day, a traditional annual event held to ward off rats that destroy potato crops.

-Every Saturday, the entertainment center, Prince Philip Hall, comes alive with dancing, while the Albatross—the world’s most remote pub, of course—is a draw for out-of-towners and a few local lads who come to drink and win the crowds by boasting about the number of penguin eggs they’ve collected.
-There’s internet, a grocery store, a cafe, a hospital with X-rays, an operating room, and dental care.
-Patients needing more intensive treatment are flown back to South Africa or England.
-Supplies for the island need to be ordered a month in advance and shipped here from a small port.
-Cruise ship visitors, meanwhile, have to wait for the right time to dock.
+Every Saturday, the entertainment center, Prince Philip Hall, comes alive with dancing; meanwhile, Albatross – the world's most remote pub, of course – is a draw for out-of-town visitors and some local lads who come to drink and seek the admiration of the crowd by boasting about the number of penguin eggs they've collected.
+The island has internet access, a grocery store, a café, a hospital equipped with X-ray machines, an operating room, and dental care facilities.
+Patients requiring specialized treatment are transported to South Africa or England.
+Supplies for the island need to be ordered about a month in advance and shipped from a small port.
+Meanwhile, tourists from cruise ships have to wait for a suitable time to dock.

 Một người địa phương tắm cho chú chó chăn cừu của ông